 Fixed income securities include a broad array of short-, medium-, and long-term obligations issued by the U.S. or foreign governments, government or international agencies and instrumentalities, and corporate and private issuers of various types.
 The maturity date is the date on which a fixed income security matures.
 This is the date on which the borrower must pay back the borrowed amount, which is known as the principal.
 Some fixed income securities represent uncollateralized obligations of their issuers; in other cases, the securities may be backed by specific assets (such as mortgages or other receivables) that have been set aside as collateral for the issuer's obligation.
-Fixed income securities generally involve an obligation to repay the principal amount of the security at maturity.
+Fixed income securities generally involve an obligation of the issuer to pay interest or dividends on either a current basis or at the maturity of the security, as well as the obligation to repay the principal amount of the security at maturity.
 The rate of interest on fixed income securities may be fixed, floating, or variable.
 Some securities pay a higher interest rate than the current market rate.
 An investor may have to pay more than the security's principal to compensate the seller for the value of the higher interest rate.
 This additional payment is a premium.